devangnp/devangnp.github.io/_posts/2020-04-30-overload-bit-isis-ospf.md

 ### OSPF

 In OSPF there is no concept of overload bit but higher metric is implemented so functionality of it would be same as ISIS ```advertise-high-metrics``` scenario.
+As we can see the OSPF database is populated with max metric of 65535.
 ```
 root@r4# set protocols ospf overload ?
 Possible completions: